 Let me give you a plethora of funding faux pas :

-1/ No venture firm in Silicon Valley (offered the deal) tagged Tesla, as arguably the most critical game-changer in technology history, as viable and declined to support the company in its formative stages, only later to hasten to become part of the success that claims many fathers.
+1/ No venture firm in Silicon Valley (offered the deal) tagged Tesla, arguably the most critical game-changer in technology history, as viable and declined to support the company in its formative stages, only later to hasten to become part of it the success that claims many fathers.
 Many false negatives like Tesla have gone unnoticed as a result of venture capital’s subprime investment thesis.

-2/ Venture firms regularly and conjointly blow up the valuations of companies using temporal buzzwords void of renewable socioeconomic value the world cares about, like mobile (remember?), capital efficiency (remember?), outsourcing (remember?), Gaming (remember?), iPhone applications (remember?), Facebook applications (remember?), crowdsourcing (remember?), the sharing economy, artificial intelligence, cryptocurrency etc.
+2/ Venture firms regularly and conjointly blow up the valuations of companies using temporal buzzwords void of renewable socioeconomic value the world cares about, like mobile (remember?), capital efficiency (remember?), outsourcing (remember?), Gaming (remember?), iPhone applications (remember?), Facebook applications (remember?), crowdsourcing (remember?), the sharing economy, artificial intelligence, cryptocurrency, etc.

 The game here is to keep making up new terms, so nobody has the time to reflect, wonder, question, and the reason why a massive greenfield of technology innovation yields so few venture firms who can produce returns from it.

 The artificial inflation not unlike the recently discovered significant wine scam in which a Koch brother and many others in the wine industry lost a lot of money, proving how easy it is to artificially blow up the value of an asset class by having just one buyer drive up the price with manmade voodoo.
 Unicorns do not yield a repeatable asset-class strategy.